WebComponentHelpers/ImperaJS/README.md

 # StateElement

 This tiny library (2Kb) uses **DOM Events** as a messanger for state change.
 The working filosofy si very similar to the one of Reddux or Flux (nothing new here), but tries to use the DOM capabilities as much as possible.
-Reddux for example had to re-implement the Event structure since is only possible to attach listeners (or dispatch events) from DOM element.
-Webcomponents live in the DOM so they can leverage this functionality for free.
+Reddux for example had to re-implement the Event structure since it's only possible to attach listeners (or dispatch events) to DOM elements, **webcomponents** live in the DOM so they can leverage this functionality for free.

 ### Few Features: